jxofix/onedigitalpurpose/index.md

 <p style="margin-left: 3vw; font-weight: bold">Your use of a third-party service</p>

 <p style="margin-left: 5vw">If you use our digital products in connection with a third party's service (for example, log-in via Facebook, financial services, or electric chargers), we will disclose your data only if this is necessary for the use of the third party's service and the use of your data is therefore necessary to enable functionality of the digital products.
-Do you want to know more? <a href="#tp_know_more" style="text-decoration:none"><span style="border:2px solid Tomato; border-radius: 50%; background: White; color: Tomato; font-weight: bold"> &nbsp;&nbsp;?&nbsp;&nbsp;</span></a></p>
+Do you want to know more? <a href="#tp_know_more" style="text-decoration:none"><span style="border:2px solid Black; border-radius: 50%; background: White; color: Black; font-weight: bold"> &nbsp;&nbsp;?&nbsp;&nbsp;</span></a></p>

-<details> <summary style="margin-left:7vw; font-weight: bold" id="tp_know_more"><span style="border:2px solid Tomato; border-radius: 50%; background: White; color: Tomato; font-weight: bold"> &nbsp;&nbsp;?&nbsp;&nbsp;</span> Learn more:</summary>
+<details> <summary style="margin-left:5vw; font-weight: bold" id="tp_know_more"><span style="border:2px solid Black; border-radius: 50%; background: White; color: Black; font-weight: bold"> &nbsp;&nbsp;?&nbsp;&nbsp;</span> Learn more:</summary>

-<p style="margin-left: 9vw">We may disclose your data to the relevant companies of the <span style="font-weight: bold">Volkswagen Group</span> which host some of the digital products.
+<p style="margin-left: 7vw">We may disclose your data to the relevant companies of the <span style="font-weight: bold">Volkswagen Group</span> which host some of the digital products.
 Furthermore, we may disclose your data to selected members of our <span style="font-weight: bold">distribution network</span> which is essential to enjoy full possibilities of our digital products, for example when you share with us who your preferred dealer is, or when it represents our legitimate interest.
 In addition, some of our digital products (or some of their functionalities) are provided to us by third parties, who we need to share the necessary set of personal data with.
 Otherwise, you would not be able to use such functionalities.</p>
 </details>
 <p style="margin-left: 3vw; font-weight: bold">To comply with legal requirements</p>